Skip to main content

 Tips to improve your speed test result

 • Use Ethernet when possible.
-A wired connection eliminates Wi-Fi loss and is the only reliable way to test multi-gigabit lines.
+A wired connection is the only reliable way to test multi-gigabit lines.

-• Stand close to your router and prefer the 5 GHz or 6 GHz band over 2.4 GHz, which is slower and crowded.
+• Stand close to your router and prefer the 5 GHz or 6 GHz band over 2.4 GHz.

 • Pause backups, downloads and streaming on other devices before testing.

-• Disable VPNs for the test if you want to see your raw ISP speed — a VPN typically costs 10–30%.
+• Disable VPNs to see your raw ISP speed — a VPN typically costs 10–30%.

 • Check your plan.
-If results are consistently far below your contracted speed, contact your ISP — and use our website down checker and ping test to rule out site-specific issues.
+If results are far below your contract, contact your ISP.

 Frequently asked questions